Africa ahead.

 Listen.
 Understand.
 Act.

-Home > News > The Brazzaville Foundation at COP27: Listening to Africa's voice and making it heard
+Home > News > Brazzaville Foundation at COP27: Listening to Africa's voice and making it heard

 20221108-COP27-RA-JYO-CC

-From November 6 to 18, 2022 in Sharm el-Sheikh, Egypt, the 27th Conference of the Parties (COP27) of the United Nations Framework Convention on Climate Change (UNFCCC) brings together actors and experts from the public and private sectors, and civil society, to discuss the fight against climate change.
-The Brazzaville Foundation is present as an NGO with observer status.
+From November 6 to 18, 2022 in Sharm el-Sheikh, Egypt, the 27th Conference of the Parties (COP27) to the United Nations Framework Convention on Climate Change (UNFCCC) will bring together stakeholders and experts from the public and private sectors, as well as civil society, to discuss the fight against climate change.
+Brazzaville Foundation is present as an observer NGO..

 Caption (from left to right): Richard Amalvy, Chief Executive ; Jean-Yves Ollivier, Founding Chairman ; Charles Cozette, Public Affairs Consultant, on the Brazzaville Foundation pavilion during COP27, © Brazzaville Foundation.

-COP27 must address four issues: adaptation to climate change, mitigation of emissions, climate finance and "loss and damage".
+COP27 must address four issues: adaptation to climate change, emissions mitigation, climate financing and "loss and damage".
 Adaptation to climate change is particularly important for developing countries.
-Mitigation will aim to limit the emissions of the highest emitting countries.
-The last two elements relate to financing, including climate justice.
-This will involve discussing a mechanism to compensate countries for losses and damages due to climate disasters.
+Mitigation aims to limit emissions in the highest-emitting countries.
+The last two elements relate to financing, particularly in terms of climate justice.
+This will involve discussing a mechanism to compensate countries suffering losses and damage as a result of climate-related disasters.

-Africa is particularly sensitive to the effects of anthropogenic action on the environment.
-However, the continent has natural, human and cultural capital that allows it to think of local solutions to the global challenges of climate change.
-Ancestral knowledge, breakthrough innovations and regional environmental protection initiatives: Africa has arguments to be listened to.
-With 16% of the world's population, and a very young demography, the African continent is faced with a double challenge: meeting the basic development needs of local populations and mitigating the effects of climate change and adapting.
+Africa is particularly sensitive to the effects of human activity on the environment.
+Yet the continent possesses natural, human and cultural capital that enables it to devise local solutions to the global challenges of climate change.
+With its ancestral knowledge, ground-breaking innovations and regional environmental protection initiatives, Africa has a lot to offer.
+With 16% of the world's population, and a very young demography, the African continent faces a dual challenge: to meet the fundamental development needs of local populations, and to mitigate and adapt to the effects of climate change.

-As part of UNFCCC 's annual rotation among the five regions of the world, it was the turn of an African country to take over the COP presidency.
-But African countries remain outside the main flows of climate finance and remain the most vulnerable to the effects of climate change, although they have been responsible for only 4% of historical emissions.
-COP27 is therefore of particular importance for the countries with which Brazzaville Foundation works, which are waiting for concrete answers for the implementation of the agreements made last year in Glasgow.
+As part of UNFCCC 's annual rotation among the world's five regions, it was the turn of an African country to take over the COP presidency.
+But African countries remain outside the main flows of climate finance, and are still the most vulnerable to the effects of climate change, despite being responsible for only 4% of historical emissions.
+COP27 is therefore of particular importance for the countries with which Brazzaville Foundation works, who are expecting concrete responses to the implementation of the agreements reached last year in Glasgow.

 Solutions from Africa